 The Code of Student Conduct outlines the university's policies for students relating to prohibited behaviors, including illicit drug possession or use, and the process used to resolve alleged violations of those policies.

-Students: The university may impose disciplinary sanctions up to expulsion as is specified in the Regents' Rules and the Code of Student Conduct, for conduct related to the use, possession, or distribution of drugs prohibited by state, federal or local law.
-Other sanctions that may be imposed for conduct related to the unlawful use, possession, or distribution of drugs or alcohol include suspension, disciplinary probation, payment for damage to or misappropriation of property, suspension of rights and privileges, expulsion, or such other penalty as may be deemed appropriate under the circumstances.
+Students: The university may impose disciplinary sanctions in accordance with the Regents' Rules and the Code of Student Conduct, for conduct related to the use, possession, or distribution of alcohol or drugs in violation of state, federal or local law or prohibited by university or TSUS policy.
+Sanctions can include suspension, disciplinary probation, payment for damage to or misappropriation of property, suspension of rights and privileges, expulsion, or such other penalty as may be deemed appropriate under the circumstances.